-UEA Broad and Sainsbury Art collection
+UEA Broad and the Sainsbury art collection

 Opened in 2000, UEA's state-of-the-art Sportspark boasts an Olympic-sized swimming pool and regularly hosts international events.
 The INTO centre opened in 2007, offering high quality preparation for undergraduate and postgraduate degrees in the UK.
-In 2009, in partnership with INTO, UEA London was opened, further enhancing the employability of UEA students and the international reputation of the university.

 Distinctive teaching methods and ethos

 UEA's academic thinking has been distinctive from the word go.
 With its motto of ‘do different' and focus on interdisciplinarity across subjects, UEA has continued to be academically innovative throughout its development.
-Recently awarded the number one spot in the Times Higher Education Student Experience survey, the university continues to build on its reputation as a first-class education provider.